bbc/peaks.js/README.md

 ### `instance.segments.getSegment(id)`

-Returns the segment with the given id, or `null` if not found.
+Returns the segment with the given id, or `undefined` if not found.

 ```js
 const segment = instance.segments.getSegment('peaks.segment.3');